jocago/AoC/AoC/Blog/README.md

 When a player runs out of cards in their hand and a reserve skirmish does not save them (in the case of losing a battle), they lose the war irrespective of how many cards are in their deck.

+### Day 19

+Going back to the big guys.
+Day 19 and 20.

+So I can see why everyone grumbled about this one.
+My first instinct is to derive a series of strings built as all possible values and then compare my strings to that.
+Something tells me, though, that I'll regret that in pt 2.
+In reading some discussions, it looks like enums are a popular solution among Swift devs for this problem and I think it's time I learned more about the advance usage of them.
+I know they're powerful in Swift but have not had a reason to dig deeper than what's in every other language.

+Ok so enums are awesome in Swift.
+It's kind of a mix of a struct but with a built-in status and, well, enumeration.
+I may start overusing that.

+## 2020.12.28

+### Day 20

+This one looks fun.
+For some reason I enjoy the puzzles where I can make an object to manipulate.
+Maybe it's more strait-forward.
+Anyway, I've heard grumblings about this day so I can assume it will not be as easy to solve as it seems or maybe pt 2 throws a massive wrench into the cogs I build in pt 1.
+We'll see.

+I feel like I went overboard with this one.
+Building out each interaction in a class works and is probably easier to maintain, but it takes a lot longer to code.

+## 2021.01.06

+I have not worked on day 20 in a few days.
+Busy.
+But it's pretty tough.
+I have several non-working versions, but it's time to move on for a bit.
+I'll come back to it.

+### Day 21

+Let's look at 21.
+It's a mutual exclusion list.
+I like it.
+So my first thought is to take each of the allergen and create instances of the ingredients.
+There should be at least one ingredient that each instance contains.
+From there, each instance of that ingredient that is not associated with that allergen needs to be.
+Then in the next allergen, don't review ingredients that have already been identified.

+Done.

+As a bonus, pt 2 becomes really easy because i already matched the kv pairs of allergens to ingredients.